 Design and Display

-Design is the only category where Samsung has an unmatched victory in the mid-range smartphone market.
+Design is the only category where Samsung has an unmatched victory.
 The new Galaxy A30 carries similar build and design as the affordable Galaxy A20 smartphone.
 It has a polycarbonate back, which looks like a glass-finish, and the company refers to it as a “Glasstic” body.

 Just like the Galaxy A20, this smartphone is also not just a fingerprint magnet but a delicate device that can get scratched pretty easily and thus needs to be protected with a phone case and a screen protector at all times.